RobertoRodriguezSolano/crypto-streaming-pipeline/README.md

 ## Troubleshooting

 **`NoBrokersAvailable` on producer/processor startup** Kafka takes ~30 seconds to be ready.
-Both services retry automatically — check `docker-compose ps` and wait until Kafka shows `healthy`.
+Both services retry automatically, check `docker-compose ps` and wait until Kafka shows `healthy`.

 **No data for a cryptocurrency**
 CoinGecko IDs are not always the coin symbol or common name.
 For example, Polygon's token is `polygon-ecosystem-token`, not `polygon` or `matic-network` (MATIC was migrated to POL in September 2024).
 Verify IDs at `https://api.coingecko.com/api/v3/coins/list`.